 Founder Lorenzo Lewis’ first talk was at a historically African American church in Little Rock, Arkansas.
 Since then, he’s traveled all over the country to speak at universities, K-12 schools, and conferences to encourage men to be their best.
 Drawing from stories in his book Jumping Over Life’s Hurdles and Staying in the Race, Lorenzo shares his own journey to wellness as a way to inspire hope—from narrowly escaping the school-to-prison pipeline to behavioral health professional.

 Our team of public health experts, therapists, and education professionals is continually improving our programs to respond to community needs.
-Through our Beyond the Shop program, we train barbers to become mental health advocates around the country, and are in the process of creating the Confess Project Beauty Coalition that will focus on Black women and girls.
+Through our Beyond the Shop program, we train barbers to become mental health advocates around the country, and now training beauty industry professionals as well.
+Our Beauty Coalition focuses on girls.
 We also work with city governments, universities, and organizations to highlight how mental health intersects with police brutality, LGBT issues, gender inequality, and more.
 In 2020, we partnered with Gillette as part of their The Best Men Can Be campaign to bring our “State of Mind” tour to 16 cities all over the country.

 We promise to be the go-to resource for Black men and boys–as well as their families–and are committed to their health, well-being, and prosperity.
 Recently, we moved our headquarters from Little Rock, Arkansas to the civil rights hub of Atlanta, Georgia.
 Inspired by the changemakers who went before us, we aim to launch affiliate chapters around the U.S. with the end goal of opening community mental health clinics.

-We will keep our promise until we see the life expectancy for Black boys and men increase, and legislation that ensures it lasts.
+We will keep our promise until we see the life expectancy for Black boys, men, and their families increase, and legislation that ensures it lasts.
 Your struggles don’t need to be kept a secret anymore.
 Wanna win at life?
 Let's talk.